 Commissioner Kern received his Associate of Arts Degree from Warren County Community College and his Bachelor of Arts Degree in Political Science from Rutgers University.
 He works for CHUBB Insurance and is an avid fan of the New Jersey Devils.

-Division of Travel and Tourism
+New Jersey Division of Travel and Tourism

-Jeffrey Vasser was nominated by Governor Phil Murphy to serve as Executive Director of the NJ Division of Travel & Tourism in May 2018 and was confirmed by the NJ Senate the following September.
+Jeffrey Vasser was nominated by Governor Phil Murphy to serve as Executive Director of the New Jersey Division of Travel & Tourism in May 2018 and was confirmed by the New Jersey Senate the following September.
 Jeff brings significant experience to his current role.
 Before joining the Division, he served as CEO of the Caribbean Hotel & Tourism Association where he was responsible for marketing the hotels, restaurants, and attractions in the region.
 Prior to that, Jeff served as president of the Atlantic City Convention & Visitors Authority for 11 years, overseeing the daily operations of the public authority responsible for two major convention and event facilities and marketing the destination that anchors the region's $8 billion tourism industry.